-A nine-iron might not be your first impulse when traveling to the site of the 2002 Winter Olympics, especially when summers in Park City require a steady rhythm of padded shorts, hiking sandals, and the occasional dress code.
-But this town was built on the unseen, the buried treasure hidden below, or above ground – if you’re a golfer.
+A nine-iron might not be your first impulse when traveling to the site of the 2002 Winter Olympics, especially when fall in Park City requires a steady rhythm of padded shorts, hiking sandals, and the occasional dress code.
+But this town was built on the unseen, the buried treasure hidden below, or above ground—if you’re a golfer.
+The Park City Municipal and Canyons golf courses operate well into fall.
+And other private and public courses along the Wasatch Back offer lots of opportunities to slice it into the beach.
+Don't forget, golf courses in Park City sit at 6700', the high altitude means thinner air and your drives go further!

-Fly Fishing in Park City is a great opportunity to get outside to enjoy the Mountains this Fall.
-For those of you who desire to learn as much as possible about holding water, casting techniques, fish behavior, fly choice, and to overall have a great day on the river in the mountains of Park City, we recommend reading about our latest experience with Park City Outfitters who will provide you and your family with everything you need, and will have the fish biting in no time!
+Fly Fishing in Park City is a great opportunity to get outside to enjoy the mountains this fall.
+For those of you who desire to learn as much as possible about holding water, casting techniques, fish behavior, fly choice, and overall have a great day on the river in the mountains of Park City.

 Explore Park City's Rich Mining History